mehulagg/gitlab_test/doc/user/clusters/agent/index.md

 ### Install the Agent into the cluster

 Next, install the in-cluster component of the Agent.
 This example file contains the Kubernetes resources required for the Agent to be installed.
-You should modify this example [`resources.yml` file](#example-resourcesyml-file) in the following ways:
+You can modify this example [`resources.yml` file](#example-resourcesyml-file) in the following ways:

 - You can replace `gitlab-agent` with your desired namespace.